gchq/stroom-docs/content/en/docs/user-guide/indexing/Elasticsearch/indexing.md

 ## Create an Elasticsearch index template

-For information on what index and component templates are, consult the Elastic [documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html).
+For information on what index and component templates are, consult the Elastic {{< external-link "documentation" "https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html" >}}.

 When Elasticsearch first receives a document from Stroom targeting an index, whose name matches any of the `index_patterns` entries in the index template, Elasticsearch creates a new index using the `settings` and `mappings` properties from the template.